 Beloved in the Lord,

 Welcome to North Grand Rapids Classis!
 We are glad to enter into relationship with you as we serve together and strive to be Christ’s presence in our various ministries and communities.
-As a gathering of 18 organized congregations, church starts, affiliated ministries, and many ordained ministers related to the Reformed Church in America, we commit that, “We will follow Christ in mission as a covenanted community cultivating and strengthening leaders, congregations, and ministries of North Grand Rapids Classis.”
+As a gathering of 10 organized congregations and many ordained ministers related to the Reformed Church in America, we commit that, “We will follow Christ in mission as a covenanted community cultivating and strengthening leader, congregations, and ministries of North Grand Rapids Classis.”
 May we be faithful in this endeavor.

 Within this packet you will find a variety of information intended to help you get to know North Grand Rapids Classis.
 There are resources for becoming familiar with how classis works, what is expected of you as a member, and ways that classis can support you.
 These same documents, along with additional information and resources, may also be found on the classis website, www.northgr.org.

 If you have any questions, please ask!
-A good person to start with is our Stated Clerk, Rob Teitsma (e-mail below).
+A good person to start with is our Stated Clerk, Rob Teitsma.
 However, a full list of our current leadership may be found on the website and they, along with other members of classis, would be happy to help you.

 Again, welcome.
 We pray that your time as a member of North Grand Rapids Classis will be fruitful and blessed.